Gary K. Clabaugh, Emeritus Professor, La Salle University

 This truly radical school reform proposal rests on these fundamentals:

-- People change as they mature.
+- People can, and often do, change as they grow older.

 Some “students” make little or no effort to learn; and scarce resources are used up trying to get them to do so.
 Teachers invest precious time and energy trying to charm, wheedle, coax, cozen and threaten these reluctant scholars.
-But their efforts are often unproductive.
+But their efforts are very often unproductive.

 Perhaps it is time to trash today’s tinkering and adopt actions equal to these challenges.
 This is where Anytime Schooling comes in.
 It guarantees lifelong access to 12 years of public education.
 No matter how old you are; no matter if you dropped out or were expelled; everyone is welcome back to school provided they don’t disrupt anyone else’s schooling and make a good faith effort to learn.
 Courses would be adjusted to accommodate the needs of more mature learners.
 And the resources freed by long term suspensions could be invested in this new, age free, schooling opportunity.